The Good Life

 Brought back so many memories of taking care of sick calves as kids.
 I remember Dad bringing them into the house in the winter, trying to keep them from freezing during a bad storm.
 And Butthead, the calf we bottled raised after his mama rejected him, too.
 He followed my sisters and me around like a puppydog for a while.

 The kids loved being able pet him.
 Isadora named him Ben.
 I'm not quite sure she's made the connection that calves like Ben end up being hamburger, but that's part of life on the farm, too.
 Take as good care of the animals as possible, then move on.
+This little guy won't be around long, just long enough to get him healthy and off to the sale barn to be raised with a group his own age.
+But I'm glad the kids had a chance to see him for a while.

 Comments